OtterBrowser/otter-browser/INSTALL.md

 Alternatively you can use either Qt Creator to compile sources or export native project files using CMake generators.
 You can also use CPack to create packages.

-To make a portable version of Otter, create a file named *arguments.txt* with this line:
+To make a portable version of Otter Browser, create a file named *arguments.txt* with this line:

 `--portable`

-Place this file in the directory containing the main Otter executable (the file with name starting with `otter-browser`).
+Place this file in the directory containing the main Otter Browser executable (the file with name starting with `otter-browser`).